 How good is your business relationship with the people on your team?

-This part 2 of a 3 part article you can re-vist Part 1
+This part 2 of a 3 part article you can re-visit Part 1

 There has been heaps of research into different characteristics of a business relationship and as to what drives people.
-Some of it is based on who they are naturally – the savvy business owner would want to understand his team to improve the business relationship.
-Two assessments that a business owners may consider to use are DISC and VAK.
+Some, based on who they are naturally – the savvy business owner would want to understand his team to improve the business relationship.
+Two assessments that business owners may consider to use are DISC and VAK.

 DISC is a four quadrant assessment that describes the natural tendencies of a person.
 DISC stands for:

 D – Dominant, thinks of the task, decisive, cuts to the chase, thinks in bullet points and is results orientated.

 I – Influencer, thinks of people, they are great at building relationships and want to get to know you on a personal level (kids school, sports, hobbies, etc.)

 S – Steady, thinks of people that like to move at a very predictable pace.
 Think of someone who enjoys a consistent routine and thrives in that kind of environment.

 C – Compliant, thinks of the task, they like lots of details and make decisions slower.
 C’s need lots of information before they can make a decision.